How to Deal With Executive Burnout & Regain Life

 There are books, tapes and professional treatment programs to help manage executive burnout.
 Before you embark on any of these paths, consider the following:

-- Want different outcomes – Things haven’t been working right for quite some time.
+- Create new outcomes – Things haven’t been working right for quite some time.
 You know you want a different set of outcomes.

 - Decide to change – Make the all-important decision to change, whatever it takes.
 Recognize that this won’t be easy for a hard-charging, powerful executive.
 But, you can do it.